 Why play: This 3,157-yard, par 58 course has a friendly reputation that makes it a favourite with many locals.
 They come for a tree-framed course that’s peppered with quirky sand traps and scenic water features coupled with custom-built bridges.
 There’s also a putting green and two chipping greens to check out.

-Dining: Open from 12:00pm to 8:30pm from Wednesdays to Sundays, The Grill offers elevated comfort food on a shortened casual menu—and their full wine and beverage list is still available (enjoy a glass of wine from Richmond’s charming Country Vines Winery).
+Dining: Open from 12:00 pm to 8:00 pm from Wednesdays to Sundays, The Grill offers elevated comfort food on a shortened casual menu—and their full wine and beverage list are still available (enjoy a glass of wine from Richmond’s charming Country Vines Winery).
 Visitors who do not have a pre-booked tee time can make reservations to dine in, and golfers may drop in before or after their game.
 The patio is open for beverages seven days a week.

 Green fees: Rates at Country Meadows Golf Course range from $21 to $33.
 Book ahead here.